Kasijjuf/RAID-0-Recovery/README.md

 * A complement to existing tools such as [GNU ddrescue](https://www.gnu.org/software/ddrescue/), [ddrescueview](https://sourceforge.net/projects/ddrescueview/), and [ddrutility](https://sourceforge.net/projects/ddrutility/)
 * A personal programming challenge
 * A free/libre software project (GPLv3+)

+## What this consists of (planned):
+* A script to generate random stripes from the component disk images for the purpose of verifying the stripe size
+* A script to create one whole non-RAID image or disk from all the individual disk images
+* A script to take the logfiles generated from individually copying the component disks of a RAID 0 array with ddrescue and generate a logfile of the whole reconsructed volume suitable as an input for the ddru_findbad and ddru_ntfsfindbad commands in ddrutility